 Like yoga, Pilates shares similar goals through focusing on breathing techniques and achieving proper alignment during poses.
 However, unlike yoga, movements and postures in Pilates are held for shorter periods of time and are usually not repeated during an exercise session.
 For Pilates, the focus is on the control of the movement.

 - Body awareness

-- Increasing body’s overall strength
+- Increasing the body’s overall strength

-- Increasing body’s overall flexibility
+- Increasing the body’s overall flexibility

 - Elongating the spine

 - Developing balance